 Benefit Variety Shows!

-Teens are the “stars” in virtual benefit variety shows that raise awareness of and $millions for causes they care most about
+Teens are the “stars” in virtual benefit variety shows that showcase Festival entries and raise awareness of and $millions for causes teens care most about

 Visual / Media Arts Challenges